List of ITV channels: CITV

 The CITV channel was aimed at children under 12 years old, and broadcast daily between 06:00 and 21:00.
 The channel launched on 11 March 2006 at 09:25 with Holly & Stephen's Saturday Showdown, on Freeview, Virgin Media and TalkTalk TV.
 It then launched on Sky on 8 May 2006 at 06:00, with other platforms to follow.
 The channel replaced the ITV News Channel on Freeview.
 In February 2008 it was moved to a space originally held by ABC1, allowing ITV4 to go 24/7 on Freeview; however, this meant that it could no longer be received in Wales via Freeview because the channel would interfere with S4C if available in Wales.
 On 9 January 2012, a change in the FEC mode on the multiplex allowed CITV to broadcast in Wales on Freeview.
 The CITV channel closed on 1 September 2023, with programming moved to streaming service ITVX.
-A daily programming block was introduced on ITV2 from 2 September 2023.
+A daily programming block was introduced on ITV2 from 2 September 2023, which went defunct on 10 April 2026, ending the CITV brand as a whole permanently.